 Today, we’re all adapting to a new normal.
-To get a pulse check on the current state of salons, stylists, and clients we reached out to thousands of pros and clients in different cities across the StyleSeat community to see how they’re preparing to reopen and stay safe in this new season of beauty.
+To get a pulse on the current state of salons, stylists, and clients we surveyed thousands of pros and clients in different cities across the StyleSeat community to see how they’re preparing to reopen and stay safe in this new season of beauty.
 Whether you’re ready to reopen your business or still waiting for the right time, explore how both stylists and clients are protecting their health after heading back to the salon.

 Cleaning Between Clients